hyli-org/hyli/crates/hylix/README.md

 _Build, test & deploy verifiable apps on Hyli._

-**Hyli** is the easiest way to build vApps.
-Powered by Risc0 & SP1.
-Designed for developers.
+**Hyli** is a high-performance blockchain with built-in privacy.
+It enables builders and institutions to design private, compliant, and high-performance systems.

 </div>